betwar512/ODM-Linked-Data/README.md

     #System calling and functions:

 *	RDFModelHelper class:
 In the java system RDFModelHelper class is the main caller for all the graphs generator functions.
-RdfModelHelper has a function called modelHandler that accepts path for ODM.xml file as a String and generate main graph containing all the of our graphs.
+RdfModelHelper has a function called modelHandler that accepts path for ODM.xml file as a String and generate main graph containing all the of other graphs.
 For more information check the Java docs.